sylHut/CryptoClustering/README.md

 5. Find the best value for k by using the PCA data
 ![elbow_curve_pca](Images/elbow_curve_pca.png)
-The best value for k when using the PCA data is 4.
+The best value for k when using the PCA data is: 4

 6. Cluster the cryptocurrencies with k-means using the PCA data
 ![market_pca_plot](Images/market_pca_plot.png)